 Marketing success is never guaranteed.
 But one thing is guaranteed – if you don’t market your business, your competition will step in and take business away from you.
 Marketing must become a regular daily activity if you want your business to grow and thrive.
 I realize that there are plenty of marketing challenges facing your small business on a daily basis, so I understand your reluctance to start for fear of marketing consuming your entire day.

-Keyword research is one of the most important and valuable activities in marketing, not just search engine marketing, but marketing in general and should be the starting point of your marketing plan.
-We know that people are doing more and more of their research online to determine what they want to buy and who they want to buy from.
+Last updated: August 28, 2018 – Keyword research is one of the most important and valuable activities in marketing, not just search engine marketing, but marketing in general and should be the starting point of your marketing plan.
 Consider keyword research as a component of market research that helps us better understand what our target markets are interested in and what terms they use to find what they need.

 Your value proposition is an important part of your marketing strategy that is often misunderstood.
 Although a key concept in marketing for decades, it is now just as important in the online world where you are trying to get people to click on your ads or convert on your landing pages into qualified leads.